django-helpdesk/django-helpdesk/docs/settings.rst

    Only process mail with a valid tracking ID; all other mail will be ignored instead of creating a new ticket.

+.. setting:: HELPDESK_FULL_FIRST_MESSAGE_FROM_EMAIL

+   *Default:* ``False``

+   Keep the forwarded and replied text of an incoming e-mail that creates a new ticket, instead of stripping it.
+Useful when a customer forwards an existing thread, an error report from another service for instance, and expects support to see all of it.

 .. setting:: HELPDESK_ENABLE_DEPENDENCIES_ON_TICKET

    *Default:* ``True``